 St. Louis Driving While Intoxicated Attorney

-If you are charged with the crime of Driving While Intoxicated or DWI (also known as driving under the influence or DUI) you are probably wondering what your options are.
+If you have been charged with the crime of Driving While Intoxicated or DWI (also known as driving under the influence or DUI) you are probably wondering what your options are.
 An important thing you should know is that the consequences drinking and driving can vary depending upon your prior record.
 First offense DWI charges are typically misdemeanors and if you have multiple drunk driving convictions you could be looking at a felony charge.

 A DWI / DUI charge triggers two separate actions: